 This award recognizes lifelong service to society or to humankind and honors those who have provided extraordinary service to their community, demonstrating leadership through global or local service.
 The award honors alumni and faculty who have fulfilled the obligations of their education through creative citizenship and exemplary service leadership in ways that benefit society and bring credit to the institution.
 To be awarded on occasion to School of Medicine and/or house staff alumni, or School of Medicine faculty.
 Nominations accepted from alumni and faculty.

-This award honors School of Medicine and/or house staff alumni who are early in their career for outstanding achievement or service in his or her professional or volunteer life.
-The award recognizes graduates for exceptional accomplishments in their professions, in the community, and within the school, university or health system.
+This award honors School of Medicine and/or house staff alumni who are early in their career for achievement through leadership, education, scholarship, or service in his or her professional or volunteer life.
 Nominations accepted from alumni and faculty.

 This award recognizes outstanding volunteer work and/or fundraising efforts on behalf of the School of Medicine and/or University, as well as efforts made to ensure the welfare of the institution.
 The award is given to those living alumni, faculty, and friends of the School of Medicine who consistently demonstrate selfless service to the university and school.
 To be awarded on occasion for outstanding volunteer service and/or fundraising efforts on behalf of Duke University Medical Center.
 Nominations accepted from alumni and faculty.